One hell of a sailor

 The cattle of Helios

-After many nights at sea, they arrived to the island of the Sun god.
+After many nights at sea, Odysseus and his remaining comrades arrived to the island of the Sun god.

-As prophet Tiresius had advised Odysseus not to eat the oxen of the Sun god begged his men to leave the island.
+Remembering prophet Tiresias' advice to stay clear of the oxen of the Sun god, Odysseus begged his men to leave the island.
 But they were very tired and did not accept.

 When they ran out of food, they fasted for a few days.
 One day, however, when Odysseus was asleep, they slaughtered some oxen and roasted them.
 When Odysseus woke up it was too late.

-Captured by a stick, he spent ten whole nights in the sea.
-Finally, the kings took him to the island of nymph Calypso.
+Holding onto a board, he spent ten whole nights in the sea until finally being taken to the island of nymph Calypso.

-Calypso took him to her cave and took care of him and did not let him go.
-She kept him on her island for seven whole years.
+The immortal nymph Calypso took worn-out Odysseus to her cave and took care of him but would not let him go --keeping him prisoner for seven whole years, and dreaming to make him her immortal husband.

 Back in Ithaca

-The Goddess Athena approached him and told him that in his palace there are many suitors who want to marry Penelope.
-But Penelope is waiting for him to return.
+Once there, the goddess Athena approached him and informed him that his palace was filled with many suitors who wished to marry his wife, Penelope.
+Only she was waiting patiently for him to return.

-Odysseus then entered his house and saw the suitors eating and drinking.
+Odysseus then entered his palace, seeing all the suitors eating and drinking.

-Then Athena put in Penelope's mind to bring the bow of Odysseus and his arrows and twelve axes, which had a hole in the top.
+Meanwhile, Athena put it in Penelope's mind to bring the bow of Odysseus, his arrows and twelve axes, which had a hole at the top.

-He grabbed the bow, straightened the string and threw an arrow, which passed like lightning through the holes of all the axes.
+He grabbed the bow, bent the string and threw an arrow, which passed like lightning through the holes of all the axes.

 LESSONS FROM THE LIFE OF THE GREEK HERO